pl247/ai-toolkit/README.md

 ## Performing Inference on Private Documents

 This is often called Retrieval Augmented Generation (RAG).
 To perform inferencing on private localized data on your system, perform the following tasks:
-1. Move to the doc-inferencing directory
+1. Move to the docs directory
-2. Activate the docs environment in conda
-3. Place any documents (type pdf, doc, docx, txt, xls, xlsx, csv, md or py) you would like to query in the SOURCE_DOCUMENTS directory
+2. Place any documents (type pdf, doc, docx, txt, xls, xlsx, csv, md or py) you would like to query in the SOURCE_DOCUMENTS directory
-4. Ingest the documents using ingest.py
+3. Ingest the documents using learn_docs
-5. Run the doc inferencing using run_localGPT.py
+4. Run the doc inferencing using rag

 ```
 cd doc-inferencing
-conda activate docs
+conda activate
+# Delete any previous database entries
+./delete_db
-# Ingest docs
+# Ingest documents from the SOURCE_DOCUMENTS folder
-python ingest.py
+./learn_docs
-# Run inferencing
+# Run retrieval augmented generation
-python run_localGPT.py
+./rag
 ```

 To place documents in the SOURCE_DOCUMENTS folder try using wget: